cheriangeorge/System-Commands-course/Week8.md

 * Time & memory required to shrink / expand versus size ratio
 * Portability
-* Unique names using timestamp, process ID etc., for backup tarballs
+* Unique names using timestamp, process ID etc., for backup tarballs Explanation :
+- Plain text or ASCII files can be compressed to a very good ratio (almost 1:10) if the file contains repeting patterns.
+- For more efficiency, first zip and then make a tar.
+Zipping the files while adding it to tar - .tgz file format combines tar and gzip together.
+- The deciscion on which method to use is taken based on time required, space occupied etc..

 ##### make